ivanxma/mylab/cluster/lab-3replicas/README.txt

 The demo is written to create MySQL CLuster 'mycluster1' on 1 machines

-A site(mysite) with 2 hosts will be created named 'primary' and 'secondary'.
+A site(mysite) with hosts will be created named 'primary'

 On primary host, 'mycluster1' is created with